 - High blood pressure

 One way added sugars can harm your health is when they take the place of more nutritious foods.
 Foods with added sugars tend to have fewer of the nutrients your body needs.
-This deprives your body of fuel and fills it with toxins instead.
 These foods might make you feel full, but the feeling won’t last because of the lack of nutrients.

 The World Health Organization recommends limiting your added sugar intake to 10% or less of your daily calories.
 The number of calories you should consume depends on your age, height, weight, and sex.